 In addition, the neighborhood has a greater proportion of government workers living in it than 97.5% of the neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 63.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 97.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 38.3% of this neighborhood's residents have Native American ancestry.